-A. Tests on Filter Banks Generated by Computational Algorithms
+3.1.
+Tests on Filter Banks Generated by Computational Algorithms

-Tables I and II present the parameter estimates for the DRBBR(10,10;5,5) and DCOMS(22;11) filter banks.
-Both of these examples demonstrate the performance of the evaluation tests on filter banks with coefficients generated to double precision by an algorithm for which there is a high degree of confidence regarding expected results [12], [15].
+Tables 1.1 and 1.2 present the parameter estimates for the DRBBR (10,10;5,5) and DCOMS (22;11) filter banks.
+Both of these examples demonstrate the performance of the evaluation tests on filter banks with coefficients generated to double precision by an algorithm for which there is a high degree of confidence regarding expected results [12, 16].
 Both examples are minimum-length maximum-flatness 2-band Daubechies wavelet filter banks.
-For both, the experimentally observed delay d equals the theoretically expected value N - 1 where N is the length.
-Analogously, the empirical vanishing moments numbers $\nu$ equal the expected values [0, K] where K is the number of lowpass filter zeros at z = -1.
+For both, the experimentally observed delay d equals the theoretically expected value N-1 where N is the length.
+Analogously, the empirical vanishing moments numbers $\nu$ equal the expected values [0,K] where K is the number of lowpass filter zeros at z=-1.
 Both examples have reconstruction errors within the order of machine precision at $10^{-16} \le e \le 10^{-15}$ .
-Additional errors for the biorthogonal example confirm presence of 2-shift biorthogonality with $e = 4.4 \times 10^{-16}$ but absence of 2-shift biorthogonality with $e = 2.4 \times 10^{-15}$ .
+Additional errors for the biorthogonal example confirm presence of 2-shift biorthogonality with $e=4.4\times 10^{-16}$ but absence of 2-shift orthogonality with $e=4.9\times 10^{-1}$ .
+The analogous errors for the orthogonal example confirm both 2-shift biorthogonality and orthogonality with $e=2.4\times 10^{-15}$ .

-Table III presents similar parameter estimates for the RROMS(20;K) filter banks for K = 2, 6, 10.
-These 2-band orthogonal wavelet filter banks [8] are related to the Daubechies collection [15] but do not have maximum flatness unless K = N/2, which is K = 10 for this sequence of examples with N = 20.
+Table 1.3 presents similar parameter estimates for the RROMS(20;K) filter banks for K=2,6,10.
+These 2-band orthogonal wavelet filter banks [8] are related to the Daubechies collection [16] but do not have maximum flatness unless K=N/2, which is K=10 for this sequence of examples with N=20.
 Rioul and Duhamel [8] provided an algorithm remezwav only for the coefficients and roots of the nonorthogonal product filter, but did not provide nor demonstrate results of an algorithm for the orthogonal spectral factor filters that would be used for an orthogonal wavelet filter bank.
-Using the method for the orthogonal factors described in Section II-M with results as demonstrated in Table III, there is a significant loss in orthogonality ranging from good orthogonality with negligible error at $e \approx 10^{-12}$ for K = 10 to poor orthogonality with significant error at $e \approx 10^{-2}$ at K = 2.
-The comparable reconstruction errors imply that perfect reconstruction can be achieved at K = 10but not at K = 2 for N = 20.
-The stated motivation for the design of these filters was the increase of selectivity at the expense of regularity [8].
-However, as measured by the selectivity $\varsigma$ , the increase is relatively insignificant from $\varsigma = 0.839$ to $\varsigma = 0.865$ , while there is simultaneously a significant decrease in regularity from $\rho = 3.34$ to $\rho = 0.46$ , and a significant increase in uncertainty from v = 1.28 to v = 2.15, as the zeros at z = -1 decrease from K = 10 to K = 2.
+Using the method for the orthogonal factors described in Section 2.13 with results as demonstrated in Table 1.3, there is a significant loss in orthogonality ranging from good orthogonal-